AliSaadatV/distributed_bio_LM/README.md

 ## Data Preparation

-The models are trained on multi-species genomes from the DNABERT-2 pretraining dataset ([InstaDeepAI/multi_species_genomes](https://huggingface.co/datasets/InstaDeepAI/multi_species_genomes)), following the approach described in the DNABERT-2 paper (ICLR 2024).
+The models are trained on multi-species genomes from the DNABERT-2 pretraining dataset.

 ### Data Format